Binibining Pilipinas 2002

 Binibining Pilipinas 2002 was the 39th edition of Binibining Pilipinas.
 It took place at the Smart Araneta Coliseum in Quezon City, Metro Manila, Philippines on March 16, 2002.

 At the end of the event Zorayda Ruth Andam crowned Karen Loren Agustin as Binibining Pilipinas Universe 2002, Gilrhea Quinzon crowned Katherine Ann Manalo as Binibining Pilipinas World 2002, while Maricarl Tolosa crowned Kristine Alzar as Binibining Pilipinas International 2002.
 Margaret-Ann Bayot was named First Runner-Up, while Maria Lourdes Magno was named Second Runner-Up.
+Later that year, Bayot competed in the Miss Internet WWW pageant and finished as second runner-up.